 Travel back in time in Virginia's Historic Triangle cities of Jamestown, Yorktown and Williamsburg © Travel Bug / Shutterstock

-1. The Historic Triangle
+1. Explore the Historic Triangle

 Why go?
 To take a step back in time to the earliest days of the American colonies.

 Virginia’s Historic Triangle – Jamestown, Yorktown and Williamsburg – is located less than an hour away from Richmond, making this an ideal day trip.
-Follow the scenic Colonial Parkway to explore historic sites including the first English settlement at Jamestown and the Yorktown battlefield where the Revolutionary War ended.
+Follow the scenic Colonial Parkway to explore historic sites, including the first English settlement at Jamestown and the Yorktown battlefield where the Revolutionary War ended.
 Wrap up at the world’s largest living history museum in Colonial Williamsburg, where you can see what life was like in colonial times before grabbing a bite to eat in the nearby Merchant’s Square.

 Great blue heron on a Chesapeake Bay beach at sunset, Virginia